nomachinez/pidisplay/README.md

 ````commandline
 git clone https://github.com/nomachinez/pidisplay.git
 ````
-4) Edit the \_\_init__.py files in each module directory to enable/disable any modules you want/don't want.
+4) (Optional) Edit the \_\_init__.py files in each module directory to enable/disable any modules you want/don't want.
 They are all enabled by default.
 ````commandline
 ./pidisplay/plugins/ticker/__init__.py
 ./pidisplay/plugins/newsfeed/__init__.py